kburchfiel/pfn/Online_Visualizations/Simple_App_With_Login/readme.md

 `Service [simpleappwithlogin] revision [simpleappwithlogin-00002-xdj] has been deployed and is serving 100 percent of traffic.
 Service URL: https://simpleappwithlogin-dsmxn3zfoq-uc.a.run.app`

 To confirm that your page is operating correctly, visit its service URL (e.g. https://simpleappwithlogin-dsmxn3zfoq-uc.a.run.app).
 Ideally, you'll see the same screen that you would when deploying the app locally.

 If you instead see 'Service Unavailable', don't panic!
 There's something about your deployment that isn't quite correct.
 Perhaps you forgot to include a library within requirements.txt that your script uses, for instance.
 Make sure to check your logs (available at https://console.cloud.google.com/logs/) for clues as to what might be going wrong with your script.

+(For example, seeing "ModuleNotFoundError: No module named 'pandas'" within my log after one failed deployment made me realize that I had forgotten to add pandas to my requirements.txt file.)

+If you receive a message like "service account 13371337-compute@developer.gserviceaccount.com does not have access to the bucket," try entering `gcloud auth login` and redoing the login procedure (as suggested by StackOverflow user Lee here: https://stackoverflow.com/a/70377891/13097194 )

 6. After deploying a new version of your app, you may want to delete the old version (especially if it failed to run to begin with) in order to save costs.
 You can do so by searching for 'Artifact Registry' within the Cloud Console website; navigating to the list of containers for your site; and then keeping only the most recent container.
+Likewise, you may want to keep only the most recent bucket within the source/ folder in your Cloud Storage bucket.
+(To delete the other ones, search for 'buckets' within your Cloud Console; click on your bucket name; click on the 'source/' folder; and then delete all but the most recent bucket.)